TL;DR

 FAQ

-• Should I run this with multiple LLMs?: Yes for high-stakes recommendations.
-Different models surface different gaps and disagree on the kill-switch, which is signal.
-If two models agree on the kill-switch, you’ve probably found the real one.
+- Should I run this with multiple LLMs?: Yes for high-stakes recommendations.
+Run the same prompt through Claude Opus 4.7 and GPT-5.5 Thinking; they surface different gaps and often disagree on the kill-switch, which is signal.
+If both name the same kill-switch, you’ve probably found the real one.
+NotebookLM is the tiebreaker because it cites the source line.

 Tags: #AI writing #Data analysis #Finance #Research #Competitor